 - Despite this exemption, and to meet internal business risk processes, many vendors and banks may still require you to register your business name with our office.

-- You may not register just your full legal name as a business name, e.g. “John Smith” or “John C. Smith.”
+- You may not register JUST your personal legal name as a business name.

 Foreign (Non-Vermont) Trade Names Doing Business in Vermont

 Under Vermont law, there is no distinction between domestic and foreign trade names.
-If you do business in another state using a fictitious name and would like to do business in Vermont, you simply register as a new trade name.
+If you do business in another state using a DBA, alternate name, fictitious name, or trade name, and seek to do business in Vermont, you simply register as a new trade name (DBA).

 Business Name of a Trade Name

 There are no standard words or phrases required to be part of the business name of a trade name.
-However, the business name of a trade name may not include any word, phrase, or abbreviation implying that it is the business name of a business type other than that of a trade name.
+However, the business name of a trade name may not include any word, phrase, or abbreviation that falsely implies that it is the business name of a business type other than that of a trade name.